F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab1.rst

 1.3.3 open slack and extract BIG-IP and application info:
 **************************

 - open slack - https://f5-rs.slack.com/messages/C9WLUB89F/ (if you don't already have an account you can set it up with an F5 email)
 - go to the :guilabel:`builds` channel.
- - use the search box on the upper right corner and filter by your username (student#).
+- use the search box on the upper right corner and filter by your username (student#). replace you student# in this string: "user: student# , solution: f5-rs-app2-dev, bigip acces:"
 - jenkins will send to this channel the BIG-IP and the application address.

    |slack040|